Updated Project: Banner updated to show a use case of the libary

 Current supported Subsystems are: Arm, Pivot and Elevator.
 These are the primary ones used in FRC.

-This library also adds useful math helpers and commonly used/copied code from previous years to reduce lines of code on the main codebase, such as the LED wrapper, which comes with around 20 preset patterns which are used in 2025/2026 and 2024/2025. and lastly a remade version of the WPILIB Xbox wrapper to simplify it for our controller, which has more binds than normal WPILIB supports.
+This library also adds useful math helpers and commonly used/copied code from previous years to reduce lines of code on the main codebase, such as the LED wrapper, which comes with around 20 preset patterns which are used in 2025/2026 and 2024/2025.
+Lastly, a remade version of the WPILIB Xbox wrapper to simplify it for our controller, which has more binds than normal WPILIB supports.